 Here's your crash course on closing costs, whether you are the buyer or the seller in a real estate transaction.
 You're about to discover just exactly what the various closing costs are, how you may be able to save money on some of them as well as how to individually calculate each one.
 Also, referenced in this training is a Free Closing Cost Calculator that you can use over and over again to quickly and easily calculate the closing costs for your particular situation.
 This video is jammed packed with helpful tips so that you can structure better deals, save more money and have a greater level of control over those pesky expenses that seem to pop at a closing.
 Here is your crash course on closing costs:

 Title insurance acts as a guarantee that the buyer will own the property free and clear of any liens and encumbrances.
-It also insures that no one can lay claim to the title of the property once the new buyer becomes the owner.
-Title insurance is handled at a state level, so there is no need to shop around for the best deal.
+It insures that no one can lay claim to the title of the property once the new buyer becomes the owner.
+Title insurance is handled at a state level, so there is no need to look around for the best deal.
 Every insurance company in your state will follow the same specific numbers.

 I have an apprentice who followed my training, and picked up a great deal for $70,000.
 He’s planning on putting $30,000 worth of rehab into the property, which will bring his total cost to $100,000.
-The house is expected to appraise at $175,000 conservatively, which brings his potential earnings to $75,000.
+The house is expected to appraise for $175,000 conservatively, which brings his potential earnings to $75,000.

 Title insurance is based on sales price and varies by each state.
 For Example, Florida charges $5.75 per thousand; so you multiply the sales price by .00575, which is a little more than half a percent.
 In Florida, the cost goes down to $5 per thousand if the sales price is $100,000 or more.
-This means that if the sales price on a property is $100,000, then the title insurance cost would be $500.
+This means that if the sales price on a property is $100,000, the title insurance cost would be $500.
 Likewise a $200,000 sales price would yield a $1,000 title insurance bill.

 Deed Recording Tax

-This closing cost is something that is going to depend on what you are using your property for.
+Closing cost is something that is going to depend on what you are using your property for.

 - Standard Policy: When you are moving in and the property will be owner-occupied